gertkjerslev/SKR-Mini-E3-v1.2-Ender-3-Config-Files-Marlin-2/README.md

 # Ender-3/SKR Mini E3 v1.2 Config Files

-This repository contains Marlin custom config files for Creality Ender 3 printers with a BIGTREETECH SKR Mini E3 v1.2 motherboard.
+This repository contains Marlin custom config files for Creality Ender 3 printers with a BIGTREETECH SKR Mini E3 v1.2 motherboard with BL touch.

-##Installation guide for Printers with BL Touch
+## Installation guide for Printers with BL Touch

-1. Get the latest Marlin bugfix-2.0.x from the BIGTREETECH github here: https://github.com/bigtreetech/BIGTREETECH-SKR-mini-E3.
+1. Get the latest Marlin bugfix-2.0.x from the BIGTREETECH github for the v1.2 board here: https://github.com/bigtreetech/BIGTREETECH-SKR-mini-E3/tree/master/firmware/V1.2.
 2. Copy files from folder **\Marlin** in this repository to the folder **\Marlin** in your firmware root folder.
 3. Compile the software and flash the board.

 ## The changes made to the Configuration.h file:

-'#define Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN'
+#define Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN

 #define BLTOUCH